Depression and sleep problems are closely linked, but the direction of the two isn’t always clear.

 But can oversleeping actually cause depression?
 We’ll explore the link between the two below.

-While 2015 research found links between oversleeping and depression, most existing evidence suggests oversleeping is a symptom, not a cause, of depression.
+While 2015 research suggests links between oversleeping and depression, most existing evidence indicates oversleeping is a symptom, not a cause, of depression.

 Sleep problems commonly occur with depression.
 In fact, research from 2017 suggests that most people living with major depression have some type of sleep difficulty.

-The study, which considered data from 3,573 people diagnosed with major depression, found that over 92 percent of the participants had trouble sleeping.
+The study, which considered data from 3,573 people diagnosed with major depression, found that over 92% of the participants had trouble sleeping.
 Insomnia was the most common sleep problem, but nearly half of these participants experienced hypersomnia.
 About a third said they experienced both hypersomnia and insomnia.

 The link can go both ways